eigenreza/agentic-financial-risk-assistant/docs/mcp_architecture.md

 **Azure deployment**
 - The MCP server can be deployed as an Azure Container App, with the Streamlit agent as a separate container.
 Both connect over a private virtual network.
-- Azure OpenAI can be substituted for the Anthropic LLM by updating only the agent layer.
+- Azure OpenAI can be substituted for the language model by updating only the agent layer.
 - Azure Key Vault provides secrets to the MCP server at runtime.